 If your business has tax liabilities or debts owing to suppliers and other creditors that you feel are insurmountable, a creditor’s voluntary liquidation would usually be the most suitable way to close it down.
 A licensed insolvency practitioner will be appointed to sell the company’s assets, repay its creditors and bring an end to the business.
 Any unsecured debts that cannot be repaid will be written off.
 That includes tax liabilities owing to HMRC.

-Another route some company directors attempt to take is to dissolve their insolvent company.
+Another route some company directors attempt to take is to dissolve to fold their insolvent company.
 The dissolution process costs just £10 as opposed to the typical £4,000 fee for a CVL, which can make it tempting when directors are concerned about how they pay the costs associated with liquidation.

 However, dissolving an insolvent limited company is a risky approach to take, as it does not adequately deal with the company’s outstanding debts.
 Even if the company is successfully dissolved, creditors, including HMRC, will still be able to pursue the company through the courts to recover the money they are owed and that could have negative consequences for you as a company director